devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 _What?
 I made computer talk?
 Wow cool_

 That was an easy program.
 I mean the easiest program ever.
 So I didn't have any problem until I started digging into it more.
-The more I learned the more I got warnings and errors.
+The more I learnt the more I got warnings and errors.

 ![error](/assets/images/compilerror.jpeg)
 ![error](https://media.giphy.com/media/iJCo9daAP0xugHhhfb/giphy.gif)